Gardening Workshops and Courses with ‘Seed2Plate’

 For organisations we can deliver at your own site as required.

-We are flexible and run courses for most of the year, and are not restricted to college academic years for our accredited training.
+We run courses on request and are not restricted to college academic years for our accredited training.
+Please contact us for more information on Lydia.Harvey@dorsetcommunityaction.org.uk

 Our workshops and courses require no prior education or qualifications, just an interest in gardening.